Michaelawilliams28/cuckoo-debian-install/README.md

   > https://mega.nz/file/9AB1XQJb#MZbHNuh3ofmqXQfpQwOg_YDv0lIuWywvAVSZGcgCvuY
   > Hash: SHA256 E:\cuckoo1.ova
   > D927696A69B095D82B0E26D20B8786A8BB823E57200A95F3FDAB0B834AD0CEFD
+   * logged in as a cuckoo user
+     * Import it to Vbox
+   * may prompt for reboot for finishing IE install
+   * Verify machine is on Host-Only Network Adapter
+   * Start once, wait for the desktop to load
+   * cmd as admin, use `slmgr -rearm` command to restart evaluation period. reboot.
+   *  wait for the desktop to load
+   * Create a snapshot while running named "Snapshot1"
+      * cuckoo requires running snapshot
+   * About this ova:
      * Windows 7 non-licensed.
 Office 2010 non-licensed.
 Adobe.
 IE11.
 Python2.7.
 Enough windows updates to make it stable.
      * Default static IP 192.168.56.101
-     * which is the default IP in cuckoo conf
+       > which is the default IP in cuckoo conf
      * It's pre-configured as needed by cuckoo
      * auto-login
      * Cuckoo agent installed, and agent configured to start automatically
-   * Import it, logged in as a cuckoo user
-   * Verify machine is on Host-Only Network Adapter
-   * Start once, wait for the desktop to load
-   * cmd as admin, use `slmgr -rearm` command to restart evaluation period. reboot.
-   *  wait for the desktop to load
-   * may prompt for reboot for finsihing IE install
-   * Create a snapshot while running named "Snapshot1"
-      * cuckoo requires running snapshot

 # OR Create Cuckoo Guest
   * best instructions I found.
 Except didn't instruct to remove the password to allow auto-login on the admin account.
   * I would recommend using 192.168.56.101 as static IP.
 Unless you like rabbit holes.